DTxCode/SimplePrivacy/README.md

 ### Todo:
  - Write component tests
- - Force encryption config setting
+ - Update main UI flow to make lock vs unlock clearer
- - SEO
+ - Check OS/Browser compatibility
- - Check mobile compatibility
+ - Support for folders
- - Check OS and browser compatibility
+ - Support for compression

 ### Issues:
- - Can only decrypt PGP messages that were encrypted by OpenPGP
+ - Can only decrypt PGP messages that were encrypted by OpenPGP.js